arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-10.md

 [github.com/arialdomartini/state-monad-for-the-rest-of-us][source-code]

-In [chapter 7](state-monad-for-the-rest-of-us-7), when we wanted to introduce a new type for the result value of `index`:
+In [chapter 7](state-monad-for-the-rest-of-us-7), when we wanted to introduce a new type for the result value of `index` we got to this:

 ```fsharp
 // Tree a -> (Int -> (Tree (a, Int), Int))